vash1127/WeaponCore/README.md

 # Thanks and Credits

-Special thanks to CriegWarfare for his amazing work on the heat/power subsystem, weapon turret control and animations and cockpit controls!
+Special thanks to CriegWarfare for his amazing work on the heat/power subsystem, weapon turret control and animations, and multiplayer support!

 Thanks to NukeGuard for the awesome GUI textures.